nazavode/nazavode.github.io/content/post/sycl.md

 #### Modern APIs

-Queues are drained, copies are finalized, destructors do their job: all SYCL objects are of RAII types, so it is *modern* (I would call it *sane*) in types design.
+Queues are drained, copies are finalized, destructors do their job: all SYCL objects are of RAII types, so we can call it *modern* (I would call it *sane*) with respect to types design.

 #### Just standard C++11

-Luckily enough, no weird keyword or syntax is involved, just standard C++11 code.
+Luckily enough, no weird keyword or syntax is involved, just standard C++11 code [^1].
 Note that in the previous example all invocable objects are passed as regular lambdas.

+[^1]: the SYCL specification is actually based on C++11 but this restriction applies only to the body of the kernel lambda, the only code that is going to be actually compiled by device backends.
+In the example I used some C++17 library stuff, and it is ok as long as the host frontend supports it.

 #### Single source

 *Host* and *device* code live in the same source file.
-It is a SYCL's responsibility to split the C++ source file and forward each chunk of parsed code to the right compilation backend (similarly to what `nvcc` does and as opposed to what OpenCL APIs require).
+It is a SYCL implementation's responsibility to split the C++ source file and forward each chunk of parsed code to the right compilation backend (similarly to what `nvcc` does and as opposed to what OpenCL APIs require).
+While the standard specification allows both *separate compilation* (different device compilers are called by a driver and then everything is merged) and *single source compilation* (the host frontend drives), for the user the process is absolutely invisible.

 #### Data transfers are implicit

-Unlike CUDA and OpenCL where explicit copies are required by the model, here we just declare our read/write intent over `cl::sycl::buffer` and the SYCL runtime deduces which buffers have to be transferred to and from host containers [^1].
+Unlike CUDA and OpenCL where explicit copies are required by the model, here we just declare our read/write intent over `cl::sycl::buffer` and the SYCL runtime deduces which buffers have to be transferred to and from host containers [^2].

+[^2]: since we are constructing *non-owning views* (`cl::sycl::buffer<T>` acts exactly like a [`std::span<T>`](https://en.cppreference.com/w/cpp/container/span) in this regard) over contiguous chunks of memory that have to be transferred across different address spaces, make sure that the [`ContiguousContainer`](https://en.cppreference.com/w/cpp/named_req/ContiguousContainer) concept is satisfied: while we wait for C++20 to bring proper concepts in, we can reasonably ensure the *contiguous storage* property just [like `GSL` does for `gsl::span<T>`](https://github.com/microsoft/GSL/blob/1212beae777dba02c230ece8c0c0ec12790047ea/include/gsl/span#L419-L426)).

 This design principle affects also the execution order of kernels: SYCL command queues are required to be asyncronous and, while the actual execution order is unspecified, *data dependencies* across kernels are guaranteed to be satisfied by the runtime.